19hours/sg-statutes/Acts/Penal Code.md

 241\.
 Whoever delivers to any other person as genuine, or attempts to induce any other person to receive as genuine, any counterfeit coin which he knows to be counterfeit, but which he did not know to be counterfeit at the time when he took it into his possession, shall be punished with imprisonment for a term which may extend to 2 years, or with fine to an amount which may extend to 10 times the value of the coin counterfeited, or with both.

-Illustrations
+Illustration

-A, a coiner, delivers counterfeit Hong Kong dollars to his accomplice B, for the purpose of uttering them.Bsells the dollars toC, another utterer, who buys them knowing them to be counterfeit.Cpays away the dollars for goods toD, who receives them, not knowing them to be counterfeit.D, after receiving the dollars, discovers that they are counterfeit, and pays them away as if they were good.
+A, a coiner, delivers counterfeit Hong Kong dollars to his accompliceB, for the purpose of uttering them.Bsells the dollars toC, another utterer, who buys them knowing them to be counterfeit.Cpays away the dollars for goods toD, who receives them, not knowing them to be counterfeit.D, after receiving the dollars, discovers that they are counterfeit, and pays them away as if they were good.
 HereDis punishable only under this section, butBandCare punishable under section 239 or 240 as the case may be.

 [Indian PC 1860, s.
 241]